 - keep your annual appraisals up to date

 Because your ability to revalidate depends on success of your appraisals, the supporting information you collect needs to provide evidence that you are up to date and meeting the GMC's standards.

 You will likely have some of this information already, which falls into four broad categories:

-The GMC provides guidance on supporting information for appraisal and revalidation.
+The GMC offers guidance on supporting information for appraisal and revalidation.

 If it's not possible or appropriate to collect patient feedback, discuss this and any possible alternatives with your appraiser.